Help for Aggressive Dog Behavior

 Your dog is displaying aggression, now what?

 Start by setting up a Comprehensive Behavior Consultation.
 All aggression consultations take place in the comfort of your home with Anthony De Marinis, who is an IAABC Certified Dog Behavior Consultant.
-Using positive reinforcement-based methods, Anthony will help provide you and your dog with some relief in a friendly and humane manner.
-Anthony will NEVER use intimidation, force, fear or harmful training tools on your beloved family pet.
+Anthony will help provide you and your dog with some relief in a friendly and humane manner.
+Behavior modification and safety & management programs are designed to meet the needs of each dog and household.
+(Online Virtual Sessions are available as well.)

 Behavior Modification Addresses Aggressive Behavior Such As: